Denton Divorce Attorneys

 The attorneys at Coffey & Yates will encourage counseling either for you as an individual or for you and your spouse.
 We recommend counseling before and during and after divorce proceedings.
 If at any time during the divorce process you and your spouse want to attempt to reconcile, we will hit the pause button.
 Your marriage deserves as many chances as you and your spouse are willing to give it – but if the ultimate decision is to move forward with divorce, we will be to help you.

 Contact our family law attorneys at 940-591-6473 in Denton to learn more about how we can help you.

 When considering divorce, you have two possible paths in which to move forward: Collaborative Law and Divorce Litigation.

-While Collaborative Law is often a more desired route, it does not always work for everyone.
+While a settlement is often a more desired route, it does not always work for everyone.
 Sometimes litigation is required.
 Litigation is the legal action necessary when two parties cannot negotiate an agreement on their own, but rather need court intervention.
 During the litigation process, each party will be required to present evidence to support their claims; this evidence may be witnesses, testimonies, or financial documents.
 It is then up to the courts to decide the outcome of the proceeding based on the evidence presented.
-Unlike collaborative law, the parties involved have no input in the final decision.
 Through divorce litigation, our experienced family law attorneys will pursue your interests in a courtroom setting.
 We will aggressively present your case as it relates to property division, spousal support, child custody, child support, and other matters.
 We are tenacious advocates for your needs.
 Our lawyers will work hard to get you the results you required to move forward with your life.